-San Francisco boasts panoramic vistas, distinct neighborhoods, outdoor activities to delight the most adventurous, and museums to engage the most curious.
+Like its many microclimates, San Francisco is constantly changing.
+The city boasts panoramic vistas, distinct neighborhoods, outdoor activities to delight the most adventurous, and museums to engage the most curious.
 It’s European charm meets cutting-edge technology meets laid-back California living.
-In other words, San Francisco offers something for everyone, whether your idea of exploring means history tours and museums or self-guided wandering.
+Although it's fairly small (just over 47 sq. miles), it’s packed with well-defined, diverse neighborhoods, each with a completely different personality and a wide variety of indoor and outdoor activities and attractions, sprinkled all across the city map.
+There’s literally something for everyone, whether you’re a history buff, a foodie, a culture maven, an artist, a thrill-seeker or a laid-back wanderer.
 Spend time in world-famous tourist destinations or discover the city’s lesser-known gems—either way you’re bound to discover why millions of visitors leave their hearts in San Francisco.

 Our advice?
 Don’t buy a discount card without first mapping out the plans you have for your visit’s days, because you will likely discover you’d spend more money obtaining the card than you’ll make back in touring.
 Never buy a discount card, here or in any other city, on the spur of the moment.